flightaware/tohil/README.md

 Actually even better than that is just to send python's stdout to Rivet by sending it to Tcl's stdout.
 There's a TclWriter class underneath pysrc.

-tohil::call provides a way to invoke one python function, with zero or more arguments, without having to pass it through eval and running the risk that python metacharacters appearing in the data will cause quoting problems, accidental code execution, etc.
+tohil::call provides a way to invoke one python function, with zero or more arguments, without having to pass it through Python's eval or exec and running the risk that python metacharacters appearing in the data will cause quoting problems, accidental code execution, etc.

 tohil::import provides a way to import python modules, although I'm not sure that it's much different from doing a tohil::exec "import module"